Enlace Patrocinado

 A swirl of wind over the ocean is pictured via a NASA satellite

-As dust from the Sahara blows thousands of kilometers across the Atlantic Ocean, it becomes progressively more nutritious for marine microbes, a new study suggests.
-Chemical reactions in the atmosphere grind iron minerals into dust, making them more soluble in water and creating an essential nutrient source for iron-starved seas, researchers report Sept.
-20. Frontiers … Read more
+Enlace Patrocinado As dust from the Sahara blows thousands of kilometers across the Atlantic Ocean, it becomes progressively more nutritious for marine microbes, a new study suggests.
+Chemical reactions in the atmosphere grind iron minerals into dust, making them more soluble in water and creating an essential nutrient source for iron-starved seas, researchers report Sept. … Read more

 Meet Chonkus, the mutant cyanobacterium that could help sink climate change